-Figure XXX - The efficiency map for the ESA run.
+Figure 14 - The efficiency map for the ESA run.
 Each box shows the efficiency for detection at that location in the fiducial volume.

-The details of the efficiency map are discussed in [24].
-Briefly, the efficiency map is obtained by dividing, cell by cell, the observed number of events by the number of events predicted by GEANT at that location.
+The details of the efficiency map are discussed in [25].
+Briefly, the efficiencies shown on the efficiency map are obtained by dividing the observed number of events in a cell by the number of events predicted by GEANT in that same cell.
 Once in hand, the efficiency map allows for the prediction of observed recoils from predicted recoils with all systematics from detector and analysis effects taken into account.
 Overall the efficiency for detecting events for this analysis was about 50% in this fiducial region.
 This is expected to improve in the future.